DavidMe03/McDapBots_KiCad_STM/README.md

 **Bill of Materials Files**

-BOM.xlsx contains a list of all the parts needed for to add the reflectance sensor as a feature to the robot.
+BOM.xlsx contains a list of all the parts needed for the STM Adapter Board.
 Digikey_Parts_List.xlsx can be uploaded to Digikey to select the parts needed for one copy of this board.

 ## How to use this repository